NikolayNIK/material_table_view/README.md

       // TODO specify other parameters for other features ),

+## Limitations

+### Row wrapping widgets restriction

+Not every widget can be used to wrap row widget built in a rowBuilder and placeholderBuilder functions.
+Any widget that may need to utilize compositing will either cause an exception or will not work as expected.
+This includes widgets like `RepaintBoundary`, `Opacity`, `ShaderMask`, clipping widgets and more.
+For some of these, special alternatives are provided by the package that will work for that purpose (and that purpose only):

+- `TableRowOpacity` - an alternative for `Opacity` widget;
+- `TableRowFadeTransition` - an alternative for `FadeTransition` widget;
+- `tableRowDefaultAnimatedSwitcherTransitionBuilder` function - an alternative
+  for the `AnimatedSwitcher.defaultTransitionBuilder` function which can be used as a `transitionBuilder` for the `AnimatedSwitcher` in that context as a default one will not work.

+If any alternative you need are not available, feel free to use [the issue tracker](https://github.com/NikolayNIK/material_table_view/issues).

+Drawing on top of the row might not work as expected.

+These limitations do **not** apply to cell widgets built by a `cellBuilder` closure.

+These limitations are caused by the custom compositing involved in a table widget painting used for optimization purposes.

 ## Known issues

 - After the first column gets frozen on the